codership/documentation/galeracluster/source/configuration.rst

      default_storage_engine=InnoDB

-  Galera Cluster will not work with MyISAM or similar nontransactional storage eninges.
+  Galera Cluster will not work with MyISAM or similar nontransactional storage engines.

 - Ensure that the InnoDB locking mode for generating auto-increment values is set to interleaved lock mode, which is designated by a ``2`` value.